-The Master of Science in Education program with an English education emphasis is offered through a partnership between the University of Wisconsin-Platteville and South Central University for Nationalities in Wuhan, China.
+The Master of Science in Education program with an English education emphasis is offered through a partnership between the University of Wisconsin-Platteville and South-Central Minzu University in Wuhan, China.
 Established in 2001, our program has been providing students in China with the opportunity to receive high-quality American graduate education.

 Students in the program who have completed their coursework through the third semester and who are in good academic standing (having achieved cumulative GPAs of 3.00 or higher) are invited to come to UW-Platteville to study on campus during their final semester.